esoterika227/esoterika227.github.io/trestleboard/index.md

  -  Wednesday, 10 May 2023 -- Stated Meeting at 7:30pm.
  -  Saturday, 17 June 2023 -- Scholarly Presentation & Refreshments at 5:00pm.
 Stated Meeting at 7:00pm.
 Featured presentation: "Breaking The Spell of Madness - Lessons From Scheherazade" by Will Hornyak, Esoteric Story Teller [Read the flyer!](/assets/documents/2023-Summer-Will-Hornyak.pdf)
  -  July/August 2023 -- DARK
  -  Saturday, 16 September 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
-Details TBA.
+Featured presentation: "Addressing the Problem of Evil" by Karl Starkweather.
  -  Wednesday, 11 October 2023 -- Stated Meeting at 7:30pm
  -  Wednesday, 8 November 2023 -- Stated Meeting at 7:30pm
  -  Saturday, 16 December 2023 -- Scholarly Presentation at 5:00pm.
 Stated Meeting at 7:00pm.
 Details TBA.